-Outcome:

-Number of Acres "Ready for Reuse"
+Outcome: Number of Acres "Ready for Reuse"

-Strategy (C.1.1).
+• Strategy (C.1.1).
 Assess and remediate contaminated sites.

 When environmental contamination is discovered, the site must be assessed to determine what contaminants are present, the concentrations, and the pathways that exist for contaminants to affect human health or the surrounding environment.
 Once assessed, the risk to the public and the environment is determined, and appropriate cleanup activities are initiated.
-Contamination is removed or controlled to ensure that human health and the environment are protected for current and future land uses.
+Time to cleanup is variable due to site conditions, economic factors, and potential for human health exposed.
+MDEQ must focus on initiating cleanup activities to protect human health and the environment while promoting redevelopment and re-use.
 In many cases, redevelopment and re-use may occur during the remedial process.
 MDEQ works with existing and new owners to promote use of the property as remedial efforts continue.

 Also, studies have shown that there are significant economic benefits associated with brownfield redevelopment.
 For instance, \$1 of public investment in brownfields leverages \$8 in total investment, and \$10,000 to \$13,000 in public investments creates or retains one job.
-Cleanup and redevelopment of brownfield properties leads to property value increases on the order of 5% to 15% for properties that are up to 3⁄4 mile from the site.
+Cleanup and redevelopment of brownfield properties leads to property value increases on the order of 5% to 15% for properties that are up to $\frac{34}{1000}$ mile from the site.
 Public investment in brownfields is generally recouped from local taxes generated by the project within about three years.